cfgauss/r-novice-gapminder/_episodes/06-data-frames.md

 library('gapminder')
 ~~~
 {: .r}

+To make sure our analysis is reproducible, we should put the code
+into a script file so we can come back to it later.

 Note that the library command can be used within your scripts to load any packages that your
 scripts need.
 To make your scripts easy to read by others, you will want to put these commands